How to Make Homemade Beef Chorizo: A Step-by-Step Guide

 Popular Dishes Featuring Beef Chorizo

-- Breakfast Scrambles: Mix crumbled chorizo with eggs and diced veggies for a hearty start to your day.
-In addition, this dish is perfect for meal prep.
+• Breakfast Scrambles: Mix crumbled chorizo with scrambled eggs for a hearty breakfast.

-- Pasta: Toss cooked chorizo with penne and marinara for a smoky twist on pasta night.
-As a result, your pasta will have a bold, savory flavor.
+• Pasta: Toss cooked chorizo with penne and marinara for a bold twist on pasta night.

 To balance the bold flavors of chorizo, pair it with fresh or mild ingredients.
 For instance, it works beautifully with: